 The Local Strategic Partnership, Dudley Community Partnership (DCP), is the overarching partnership for the borough and its role is to extend and improve partnership working within the Borough whilst ensuring that communities are actively involved in determining service delivery.
 It also has a responsibility to address inequalities that exist within the Borough so as to ensure no one is disadvantaged by virtue of where they live.
-It is responsible for the development and publication of the Dudley Community Strategy and co-ordinating and leading on the development of the Local Area Agreement (LAA) for Dudley.
+It is responsible for the development and publication of the Dudley Community Strategy and the administration of Dudley's Neighbourhood Renewal Funding (NRF) and more recently co-ordinating and leading on the development of the Local Area Agreement (LAA) for Dudley.
 The DCP currently has six strategic partnerships that deliver a variety of themed agendas, co-ordinated through the DCP board at which they are represented.